Azh147852369/Automation-Task/README.md

 # Automation-Task
 Selenium Automation Task

-Note: The latest Chromedriver found supports Chrome version 114, if you recently updated Chrome to 116 the test will not
+Note: Initially done with Chrome but The latest Chromedriver found supports Chrome version 114, if you recently updated Chrome to 116 the test will not
       run,
-      You can replace the chrome driver with the edge driver to run the test successfully
+      Now Chrome drivier is replaced with Edge driver to complete the test succefully